awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-upload-s3.md

 1. Give Amazon Personalize access to your Amazon S3 resources by attaching access policies to your Amazon S3 bucket and Amazon Personalize service role\.
 See [Giving Amazon Personalize access to Amazon S3 resources](granting-personalize-s3-access.md)\.

-    Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize service role permission to use your key\.
-You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
-For more information, see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+    Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must grant Amazon Personalize and your Amazon Personalize IAM service role permission to use your key\.
+For more information, see [Giving Amazon Personalize permission to use your AWS KMS key](granting-personalize-key-access.md)\.

 After you upload your data to an Amazon S3 bucket and give Amazon Personalize access to Amazon S3, import your data into Amazon Personalize\.
-See [ Step 3: Importing your data](data-prep-importing.md)\.
+See [ Step 3: Importing your historical data](data-prep-importing.md)\.